Invariant (mathematics): Examples

 A simple example of invariance is expressed in our ability to count.
 For a finite set of objects of any kind, there is a number to which we always arrive, regardless of the order in which we count the objects in the set.
 The quantity—a cardinal number—is associated with the set, and is invariant under the process of counting.

 An identity is an equation that remains true for all values of its variables.
 There are also inequalities that remain true when the values of their variables change.

 The distance between two points on a number line is not changed by adding the same quantity to both numbers.
 On the other hand, multiplication does not have this same property, as distance is not invariant under multiplication.

 Angles and ratios of distances are invariant under scalings, rotations, translations and reflections.
-These transformations produce similar shapes, which is the basis of trigonometry.
+These transformations produce similar shapes, which are the basis of trigonometry.
 In contrast, angles and ratios are not invariant under non-uniform scaling (such as stretching).
 The sum of a triangle's interior angles (180°) is invariant under all the above operations.
-As another example, all circles are similar: they can be transformed into each other and the ratio of the circumference to the diameter is invariant (denoted by the Greek letter π (pi)).
+As another example, all circles are similar: they can be transformed into each other, and the ratio of the circumference to the diameter is invariant (denoted by the Greek letter π (pi)).